Cherreads

 Outside, Noa lay beneath the stars.

-His breath was heavy.
+His breathing was heavy.

 Only two sounds filled his ears —

-his heartbeat,
+his heartbeat

-and a whisper within.
+and the whisper within.

 "…this is not the end…"